-Once the children have entered the Reception classroom and the parents have left the garden area the gates are securely locked.
-They remain locked until the end of the day at 3.10pm.
+Once the children have entered the Reception classroom in the morning and the parents have left the garden area, the gates are securely locked.
+They remain locked until the end of the day at 3.15pm.
 The gates are only unlocked in the event of a fire.
 Throughout the year, we have practice fire drills and emergency shutdown drills.
 The children are briefed in an age appropriate manner about these drills before they take place.

 The EYFS Team complete a twice daily risk assessment of the classroom and outside area.
-Any risks are removed before the children are allowed to access the areas.
+Any risks are dealt with immediately and before the children are allowed to access these areas.

 Collecting from school

-As a parent it is your responsibility to ensure you have listed the adults who are allowed to collect your child from school.
-If the school have any concerns about who is allowed to collect your child you will be called immediately.
+Please ensure that the school has an up-to-date list of the adults who have permission to collect your child from school.
+If the school have any concerns, you will be called immediately.

-If your child has any allergies please ensure that you have highlighted this when completing your starter pack.
-You will need to meet with the school cook before your child is allowed to have school meals.
+If your child has any allergies please make sure that you have highlighted this when completing your starter pack.
+You will need to meet with the school cook before your child is able to have school meals.
 This is to ensure we are compliant with Herts Catering guidelines.
 Please be aware Westfield is a nut-free school.
 Please see the school website for current sample menus. https://www.westfieldjm.herts.sch.uk/parent-information/school-dinners

-We understand that you as parents know your child best.
-Therefore, we have set up many lines of communication in order for you to support us in getting to know your child.
+We understand that you, as parents, know your child best.
+Therefore, we have set up multiple lines of communication so that we can share information and so that you can support us in getting to know your child.
 You will have opportunities to speak to the class teacher at the beginning and end of each day.
-However, the EYFS Team are happy to engage in private discussions via telephone, as and when needed.
+In addition to this, the EYFS Team are happy to engage in private discussions via telephone, as and when needed.

 Snack time is usually around 10am.
 The children will have the opportunity to enjoy a healthy fruit or vegetable snack.
-You as parents will decide if your child has milk or water at this time.
 There is drinking water available in the classroom all day.
-Please provide your child with a named water bottle.
+Please provide your child with a named water bottle

-The children will go for lunch at 11.30am.
-They will eat in the dining hall where they will be supervised by the EYFS team.
-They will then return to the classroom/garden.
+The children will go for lunch at 11.45am.
+They will eat in the dining hall where they will be supervised by the lunchtime staff.
+The children will then return to the Reception classroom/garden.
 After lunch, the children will continue to enjoy a range of child initiated and adult directed activities.
-The children will also have the opportunity to take part in a range of story and rhyme time sessions.
+The children will also have the opportunity to take part in daily story and rhyme time sessions.

 Skills to practise at home

-Toilet - Encourage the children to use the toilet independently to reduce their levels of anxiety and the risk of accidents at school.
+Toileting – Encourage your child to use the toilet independently to reduce their levels of anxiety and the risk of accidents at school.
 Please share any concerns you have around your child’s toileting with us as soon as possible.
 We are here to support you.

-Dressing – In our experience we have found children can become extremely frustrated when they are not able to dress and undress themselves at school.
-We would encourage your child to practise this skill.
-However, please be reassured the Early Years team will be on hand to aid if needed.
+Dressing – In our experience, we have found children can become frustrated when they are not able to dress and undress themselves at school.
+We would encourage your child to first practise taking off/putting on their socks, shoes and coats.
+They could also try taking their uniform off and putting it on again as they will need to do this during our PE sessions.
+However, please be reassured that the Early Years team will be on hand to aid if needed.

-Knife and fork – Our aim is for the children to have an enjoyable stress free lunch where they can engage in a sociable eating experience.
-In our experience if children struggle to use a knife and fork this can create high levels of anxiety in a new eating environment.
-We know this can be a challenging task for many children and therefore the Early Years team will be on hand to assist with dining skills eg cutting food during lunchtime.
+Knife and fork – Our aim is for the children to have an enjoyable, sociable and stress-free lunch.
+If children struggle to use a knife and fork, this can create high levels of anxiety.
+We know this can be a challenging task for many children and therefore the lunchtime staff will be on hand to assist with dining skills if needed eg cutting up food.

-If your child has any specific skills that you feel they need support with please email your concerns or questions to email@example.com as soon as possible.
-A member of the Early Years team will do their best to support you and answer any concerns you may have.
+If your child has any specific skills that you feel they need support with please email firstname.lastname@example.org as soon as possible.
+A member of the Early Years team will do their best to support you and answer any concerns or questions you may have.